Greetings and Social Norms in China (How to Start Interactions Smoothly)

 Quick Answer

-Greetings in China are simple and understated.
+Greetings in China are usually brief, practical, and understated.

 The Core Reality (Why This Feels Different)